Switchback Travel (Jason Hummel)

 Obermeyer Bliss Bib | $299 | Resort | 2L HydroBlock Sport | Yes | 1 lb.
 9.0 oz. |

 During the snowy months, you can catch the women at Switchback Travel on the slopes— whether we're enjoying groomed laps at Palisades Tahoe in California or skiing off the summit of volcanoes in the North Cascades.
 Former senior editor Jenny Abegg debuted this guide in 2022 with 17 bibs.
 Based in Washington state, Jenny is no stranger to the wet and cold but doesn’t let that keep her from reaching summits in the winter months.
 Editor Maddie Downie took on the guide in 2024.
-Maddie’s love for backcountry skiing often takes her A-framing and bushwhacking through dense forests just to reach snow, so she knows how important a durable and comfortable pair of bibs are.
+Maddie’s love for backcountry skiing often takes her A-framing and bushwhacking through dense forests just to reach snow, so she knows the importance of a durable and comfortable pair of bibs.

 All of the bibs we test are put through real-world use, meaning they see everything from mellow days lapping lift-assisted terrain to multi-day pushes into the backcountry.
 When testing bibs, we’re constantly taking notes on their performance, closely analyzing how warm they keep us, how well they breathe when we're working up a sweat, and how effective they are at keeping us protected in inclement weather.
 We also pay close attention to comfort and overall build quality, as well as fit (for the latter, we try to incorporate as many body shapes and sizing into testing as possible).
 Finally, we give all the features a thorough test run, from the smoothness of the zippers to the effectiveness of the gaiters and scuff guards.
 As we continue to test new and noteworthy designs, we'll be sure to add any standouts to the list above.
 And for those who prefer the easier on/off and added mobility of pants, we took a similar approach with our round-up of the best women's ski pants.